ddbj/www/policies-e.md

 ### Data {#credit-for-data}
 When citing individual data, please cite the accession number of the data and (if necessary) its version.
 When discussing the individual data in details, it is appropriate to cite the article reporting the data.

-## Usage of Third Party Data Provided by Bioinformation and DDBJ Center {#third-party-data}
+## Usage of Third Party Data Provided by BioData Science Initiative {#third-party-data}
-Regarding usage of data that Bioinformation and DDBJ Center provides secondarily through download by FTP or other services, such usage will comply with the terms of use set forth in the following links.
+Regarding usage of data that BioData Science Initiative provides secondarily through download by FTP or other services, such usage will comply with the terms of use set forth in the following links.

 * NCBI Refseq [ddbj.nig.ac.jp/public/mirror_database/refseq/release/README](https://ddbj.nig.ac.jp/public/mirror_database/refseq/release/README)
 * PDB [ftp.wwpdb.org/pub/pdb/advisory.txt](https://ftp.wwpdb.org/pub/pdb/advisory.txt)